debiki/talkyard-prod-one/README.md

    If you didn't configure any email server (in `play.conf`), no email-address-verification-email will be sent to you.
-However, you'll find an address verification URL in the server's log file, which you can view like so: `sudo docker-compose logs app`.
+However, you'll find an address verification URL in the application server's log file, which you can view like so: `./view-logs app` (or `./view-logs -f --tail 30 app`).
 Copy-paste the URL into the browser.
 You can [send an email again] / [write the URL to the log file again] by clicking the _Send email again_ button.